Mendasp/NS2Plus/README.md

 Latest changes
 ==============
+- 10/04/2014 (Build 264):
+	- When a mod update is found, the message will get repeated every 5 minutes until map restart.
+	- Reworked friends highlighting again, in a better way this time.
+(Thanks remi.D!)

 - 09/04/2014 (Build 264):
 	- Removed looping immersion from main menu.
 	- Tweaked fade blink particles for minimal particles setting.